mahpm/NextProject/README.md

 # NextProject
 This project is about Next.js.
-This project is created in October 2019.
+This project is created in during October 2019.